Controls System

 (moose/framework/src/bcs/DirichletBC.C)

-Create a Control object
+Developing a New Control

 Control objects are similar to other systems in MOOSE.
 You create a control in your application by inheriting from the Control C++ class in MOOSE.
 It is required to override the execute method in your custom object.
 Within this method the following methods are generally used to get or set controllable parameters: